skranz/dbmisc/README.md

   ii) it adds a value `descr`filled set to NA, and

-  iii) it removes `gender`.
+  iii) it ignores the `gender` field

-This 'autocorrection' allow to avoid some boilerplate code when performing database operations.
+This auto-correction allow to avoid some boilerplate code when performing database operations.

 The function `dbInsert` also performs some data type conversions that so far are not automatically performed by the functions in the `DBI` interfaces, e.g. it sets the `POSIXct` variable `created` to a DATETIME format that can be stored retrieved from the SQLite database (as SQLite does not really have a DATETIME format it is stored as a floating point number).